Capital One Quicksilver Student Cash Rewards Credit Card Review

 Capital One QuickSilver Student Card vs. Capital One SavorOne Student Card

 Both cards offer unlimited cash back, but the SavorOne Student card has double the rate for some purchases with 3% cash back earned on eligible streaming services, dining, grocery (excluding superstores like Target and Walmart) and entertainment purchases.
-Plus, earn 8% back on purchases wtih Capital One Entertainment and on tickets through Vivid Seats.
+Plus, earn 8% cash back on entertainment purchases when you book through the Capital One Entertainment portal and 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
 However, cash-back earning drops to 1% for all other purchases, compared to the 1.5% rate offered by Quicksilver Student card across the board.

 They both offer the same entertainment and management perks, as well as the same limited time welcome offer of $100 when you spend $100 in the first three months.
 So if it comes down to choosing between these two cards, it really boils down to your spending habits.
 Do you spend regularly in various categories, or are streaming, dining, grocery, and entertainment purchases where most of your money goes?
 If it’s the latter, you might benefit more from the SavorOne Student card.

-Instead of earning a flat rate on all purchases, the Discover it® Student Cash Back card earns rewards in rotating bonus categories.
+Instead of earning a flat rate on all purchases, the CardName card earns rewards in rotating bonus categories.
 Cardholders earn 5% cash back on everyday purchases, up to the quarterly maximum of $1,500 spent each quarter you activate, in categories that rotate.
 Some example categories include: Amazon.com, grocery stores, restaurants, gas stations, and PayPal purchases.
 All other purchases earn 1%.

 What’s really nice about this card though is that it offers a welcome bonus to new cardholders – a rare perk for student cards.
 At the end of your first year as a cardholder, Discover will match every dollar you’ve earned.
 So say you earn $100 that first year – Discover will automatically match that and you’ll pocket $200 instead.